mmomtchev/magickwand.js/README.md

 ### Rebuilding the WASM version

-The WASM version uses SWIG Node-API WASM and it is less mature than the Node.js native version.
+The WASM version uses SWIG Node-API WASM and `emnapi` and it is less mature than the Node.js native version.

-SWIG Node-API WASM is available from https://github.com/mmomtchev/swig/tree/wasm

 There is no documentation for SWIG Node-API WASM available at the moment, so if you need to regenerate the C++ source files, you will be on your own.
 SWIG Node-API WASM is currently under active development.